Royal Northumberland Fusiliers: The Second Boer War

+In October 1899 war broke out between the United Kingdom and the Boer Republics in what is now South Africa.
 The 1st Battalion formed part of the 9th Brigade together with the 2nd Northamptonshire Regiment, 2nd Yorkshire Light Infantry, and part of the 1st Loyal North Lancashire Regiment.
 While the 2nd Battalion sailed as corps troops, and was then brigaded with the 1st Royal Scots, and 1st Sherwood Foresters, under General Sir William Gatacre.
 The battalions fought in the following battles: Battle of Belmont, Battle of Graspan, Battle of Modder River, Battle of Magersfontein, Battle of Stormberg, Battle of Reddersberg, Battle of Sanna's Post and the Battle of Nooitgedacht.
+The war ended with the Treaty of Vereeniging in June 1902, and the 2nd Battalion stayed in South Africa until January 1903, when 357 officers and men left Cape Town for home on theSS Aurania.

 Reorganisations 1900–1908

 With the continuation of the war in South Africa, a number of regiments containing large centres of population formed additional regular battalions.
 The Northumberland Fusiliers formed 3rd and 4th regular Battalions in February 1900, when the militia battalion was relabeled as the 5th battalion.
 The 3rd was stationed in South Africa, and in 1902 some of the men were in Antigua to guard the Boer prisoners of war placed there.
 The 4th formed part of the garrison in Ireland.
 Both were disbanded in 1907.

 The 5th (militia) battalion (known as the 3rd battalion until February 1900) was embodied in December 1899, and from February 1900 to July 1901 was stationed at Malta.

 In 1908 a reorganisation of reserve forces was carried out under the Territorial and Reserve Forces Act 1907.
 The militia were transferred to a new "Special Reserve" while the Volunteer Force was reorganised to become the Territorial Force.
 The "Volunteer Battalion" designation was discarded, and territorial battalions were numbered on after those of the regular army and special reserve.
 The new organisation was thus: